 DTNI, supported by the Joseph Rowntree Charitable Trust, is leading the debate in support of a Community Rights Act for NI.
 Get involved!

 Legislation in Great Britain has enabled citizens there to have a greater voice in community and spatial planning and in the collective management and ownership of land and buildings.
-We contend that similar legislation would bring great economic and social benefit here and encourage a more participative democracy across NI.
+Similar legislation would bring great economic and social benefit here in the north of Ireland and encourage a more participative democracy across NI.

 Community rights are group rights and should be seen as an extension of the principle of democracy by expanding citizen participation in decision-shaping and decision-making.